hove-io/navitia/scripts/benchmark/README.md

 ## Benchmark other endpoints
-You can alos use this tool to test other endpoints.
-In order to test only once, you need to speficy on which scenario you want to run the benchmark.
+You can also use this tool to test other endpoints.
+In order to test only once, you need to specify on which scenario you want to run the benchmark.